trupti-K-ghenand/PRODIGY_CS_02/README.md

 ## Thanks👏
 Thank you for using and contributing to this repository!
-I sincerely appreciate your interest and hope you find the Caesar Cipher programs helpful for your cryptography learning journey.
+I sincerely appreciate your interest and hope you find the Image Encryption using Pixel Manipulation program helpful for your Cyber Security learning journey.

 ## Contribute🤝